Safety Management (B.S.)

 Changes in manufacturing technologies, behavioral approaches to safety, risk management, and new federal regulations make safety management an exciting career choice.
 Graduates enter careers in safety as mid-level managers.
 The placement rate is well above 90%.

-Opportunities include (but are not limited to) positions as safety managers/directors, environmental health managers/directors, industrial hygienists, OSHA officers, and risk assessors.
+Opportunities include (but are not limited to) positions as safety managers/directors, environmental health managers/directors, industrial hygienists, Occupational Safety and Health Administration (OSHA) compliance officers, and risk assessors.
 Employment in these areas may require completing an appropriate minor.

-Students interested in working for an insurance company as a loss control specialist should complete the insurance and risk management minor (only available on campus), which is offered by the University's Scott College of Business.
-Those interested in management-level positions in the construction industry should complete the construction management minor (available online or on campus), which is offered by the University's College of Technology.
+Students interested in working for an insurance company as a loss control specialist should complete the insurance and risk management minor (available online or on campus), which is offered by the University's Scott College of Business.
+Those interested in management-level positions in the construction industry should complete the construction management minor (available online or on campus), which is offered by the University's Bailey College of Engineering and Technology.
 Employment opportunities are excellent in both the construction and insurance industries.

 Many of the program's alumni return to the Safety Management Program to look for interns and full-time employees, knowing that our students are well prepared to be successful in the profession.

 The Safety Management Program at Indiana State University is one of the first to offer a bachelor degree in the United States.
-The program is accredited by the Applied Science Accreditation Commission of ABET, http://www.abet.org.
+The Safety Management undergraduate program is accredited by the Applied and Natural Science Accreditation Commission (ANSAC) of the Accreditation Board for Engineering and Technology (ABET)*, http://www.abet.org.

 Financial Aid & Scholarships